 Classic outside game!

-out two lengths of rope 25 feet apart to make the start and finish lines.
+Lay out two lengths of rope 25 feet apart to make the start and finish lines.
 The birthday child (who is now called the Police Officer) stands in front of the finish line while the others stand behind the start line.

 The Police Officer turns his/her back on the other players and shouts, "Green Light!" and then turns around and counts to five.

 Blind man's Bluff